-Sunflowers (Helianthus annuus) are perhaps one of the easiest flowers that you can grow in the garden.
+Sunflowers (Helianthus annuus) are perhaps one of the easiest flowers to grow in the garden.
 They are so easy to grow that they are frequently used to introduce very young gardeners to the joys of gardening.
 Many gardeners fondly remember planting the black and white seeds of giant Sunflowers and watching in wonder as they grew to tower into the sky.

-But just because Sunflowers are easy to grow does not mean that they should be dismissed from the grown-up garden.
-The variety of Sunflowers available to the home gardener is absolutely amazing and, as an added bonus, Sunflowers can help attract some local birds to your garden.
+But just because Sunflowers are easy to grow does not mean they should be dismissed from the grown-up garden.
+The variety of Sunflowers available to the home gardener is amazing, and, as a bonus, Sunflowers can help attract some local birds to your garden.

-Sunflowers come in sizes that range from dwarf varieties, which can be as small as a foot and a half tall, to giant varieties, which grow to be over twelve feet tall.
-You can find Sunflowers in colors from very pale yellows to dark, burgundy reds and all shades of yellow, red and orange in-between.
+Sunflowers come in sizes ranging from dwarf varieties, which can be as small as a foot and a half tall, to giant varieties, which grow over twelve feet tall.
+You can find Sunflowers in colors from very pale yellows to dark, burgundy reds and all shades of yellow, red, and orange in-between.

 Sunflowers also come in a variety of petal counts.
 While the single layer of petals is still the most common, you can find quite a few Sunflower varieties with double and teddy bear petal layers.
-All of these sunflower options ensure that when you add these flowers to your garden, it will be anything but blah.
+These sunflower options ensure that when you add these flowers to your garden, they will be anything but blah.

 Growing Conditions and General Care